Skip to content

 Marketing and Promoting a Wabi-Sabi Art Event

-4. Educate potential visitors about wabi-sabi principles.
+4. Teach potential visitors about wabi-sabi principles.

 7. Offer workshops or talks to deepen understanding of wabi-sabi.